N2WS Install Guide

 First, launch your instance.
 Then, from the sidebar, visit the AWS Marketplace, search for “N2WS” and select the Free Trial BYOL edition.
 From there you can configure your instance details following the steps below.

-You can let CPM create a security group and open up the proper IP protocols and also the ports as well (in case you need to SSH into that machine).
+You can let N2WS create a security group and open up the proper IP protocols and also the ports as well (in case you need to SSH into that machine).

 Finally, create or choose a key pair to authenticate.
 Now you have everything you need to launch this instance into your EC2 console.